Play (airline): Demise

 The airline announced a planned transition in its business model in late 2024, including the establishment of an AOC in Malta, and refocusing from connecting traffic between Europe and North America, to traffic between Iceland and European leisure destinations amidst the airline's weakening financial results.
-This resulted in the termination of some destinations on both continents in 2025, alongside its previously-announced establishment of leisure destinations in Europe, western Africa, and western Asia.
+This resulted in the termination of some destinations on both continents in 2025, alongside its previously announced establishment of leisure destinations in Europe, western Africa, and western Asia.
 Its Maltese AOC was issued on 27 March 2025, to its subsidiary Play Europe.
 Through the subsidiary, the airline announced it would first wet lease three aircraft through 2027 beginning in the spring of 2025.

 Further changes to Play's business model were proposed in June 2025, including transitioning to a privately held company and ending its remaining routes to the U.S. by the end of October 2025.
 In addition, it would dedicate three more aircraft to wet lease operations, totaling six, with the remaining four aircraft to be retained for Iceland-based scheduled operations.
 Play would also surrender its Icelandic AOC and become a virtual airline in Iceland, retaining its Maltese AOC held by its Play Europe subsidiary for operations.
 The proposed transition to a private holding however was later dropped.

 On 29 September 2025, the airline ceased operations, immediately canceling all flights.
 About 400 employees of the airline lost their job.
-In a statement, the management informed passengers that "all flights of the company have been cancelled" and recommended that affected passengers searched for alternative carriers offering special 'rescue fares'.
+In a statement, the management informed passengers that "all flights of the company have been cancelled" and recommended that affected passengers search for alternative carriers offering special 'rescue fares'.

 Corporate affairs

-The key trends of Play were (as at the financial year ending December 31):
+The key trends of Play were (as at the financial year ending 31 December):